Have fun in the Memorial Day sun — and stay safe

 “Many of these accidents could have been prevented or significantly reduced in severity with proper safety precautions such as wearing helmets and seatbelts,” said Richard Miller, M.D., chief of Trauma and Surgical Critical Care at Vanderbilt.
 “Alcohol is also a big contributor to accidents and injuries.
 It is critical to stay hydrated, consume alcohol in moderation and know your limits.
 Taking the keys away from those impaired may save a life.”

 On average, Vanderbilt LifeFlight makes about 40 flights over Memorial Day weekend, which is nearly double the flight volume of a typical weekend.
 Vanderbilt LifeFlight experienced the highest volume of flights in the program’s history over the 2012 Memorial Day weekend, flying 90 patients over the three-day period.

-Among the 2016 Memorial Day weekend Trauma admissions, nearly half were motor vehicle collisions.
-Many of these car accidents were due to impaired driving, distracted driving and the overall heavy traffic over this weekend.
+Among Memorial Day weekend Trauma admissions: motor vehicle collisions.
+Many of these car accidents are due to impaired driving, distracted driving and the overall heavy traffic over this weekend.

 “One poor decision can impact the lives of many,” said Alex Jahangir, M.D., medical director of the Vanderbilt Center for Trauma, Burn and Emergency Surgery at Vanderbilt.
 “I would encourage everyone to make responsible decisions this Memorial Day and celebrate the lives of those who defended and protected the freedoms we enjoy today.”

 Vanderbilt offers these reminders for the upcoming holiday weekend: